SID3K/Ignite-club/README.md

 Before booking a class, make sure to follow these steps:

 1. **Create a Member**
    Use the `POST /api/members` endpoint to create a member.
-You can use the sample request body provided in this README.

 2. **Create a Class**
    Use the `POST /api/classes` endpoint to create one or more class instances.

+3. **View Classes**
+   Use the `GET /api/classes` endpoint to fetch all created classes.

-3. **Book a Class**
+4. **Book a Class**
    Once both member and class are created, use the `POST /api/bookings` endpoint to book the class using the `username` and `classId`.

-Refer to the sample request bodies below each endpoint for guidance on request structure.
+Refer to the sample request bodies under each API Endpoints section for correct structure.

 ---